 One of our favorites among natural toothpastes is SprinJene Natural toothpaste that comes in flavors to live for!
 You can buy this toothpaste in Apple Mint, Vanilla and Watermelon.

 SprinJene toothpaste has been developed to protect against cavities and thwart inflammation.
 It easily freshens your child’s mouth with the flavor that is mild and pleasant.
-You will notice on the package that each tube of SprinJene Natural toothpaste contains black seed oil and zinc!
+You will notice on the package that each tube of SprinJene Natural toothpaste contains a patented formula of black seed oil and zinc!

 Toothpaste Handcrafted Formulas Benefits